GSA/ficam-federation/_plan/02_know-your-users.md

 When you are conducting a user population analysis, your agency should consider the following:

 > <i class="fa fa-check-square-o"></i> **Risk Assessment:** Review the application’s risk assessment guidelines and analyze the specific security and technology requirements and infrastructure limitations.

+>> * What is the data and information that your users will have access to?

+>> * What are the transactions that they can perform in your application?

+>> * What are the risks associated with those accesses and transactions?

-You should also consider a number of factors associated with the application’s business, security, infrastructure requirements, and the target user population.
-Consult the NIST 800-63 documents to understand what are the applicable risk assessment profiles.
+>> * Consult the NIST 800-63 documents to understand what are the applicable risk assessment profiles.

 > <i class="fa fa-check-square-o"></i> **Identify Credential Requirements.** Based on the application’s risk assessment, you should review the list of approved credentials that meet the security, privacy, and technology requirements.